silx-kit/fabio/doc/source/getting_started.rst

 depending on the instrument used.
 To overcome this problem we decided to develop a general module, FabIO (FABle I/O), to handle reading and writing of two-dimensional data.
-The code-base was initiated by merging parts of our fabian imageviewer {fabian}and ImageD11 {imaged11}peak-search programs and has been developed since 2007 as part of the TotalCryst {totalcryst}program suite for analysis of 3DXRD microscopy data {3dxrd}.
-During integration into a range of scientific programs like the FABLE graphical interface {fable}, EDNA {edna}and the fast azimuthal integration library, pyFAI {pyfai}; FabIO has gained several features like handling multi-frame image formats as well as writing many of the file formats.
+The code-base was initiated by merging parts of our fabian imageviewer and ImageD11 peak-search programs and has been developed since 2007 as part of the TotalCryst program suite for analysis of 3DXRD microscopy data .
+During integration into a range of scientific programs like the FABLE graphical interface , EDNA and the fast azimuthal integration library, pyFAI ; FabIO has gained several features like handling multi-frame image formats as well as writing many of the file formats.

-We believe FabIO is now ready for a wider audience and could save other researchers from repeating the work involved in decoding a binary file format.
-Table format shows the list of file formats that FabIO can currently (ver.
-0.1.0) read.

 FabIO Python module
 -------------------

-Python {python}is a scripting language that is very popular among scientists and which also allows well structured applications and libraries to be developed.
+Python is a scripting language that is very popular among scientists and which also allows well structured applications and libraries to be developed.